-The initiative should help the EU and Member States take a proactive, longer-term and strategic perspective to cybersecurity industrial policy going beyond research and development only.
-This approach should help not only to come up with breakthrough solutions to the cybersecurity challenges which the private and public sectors are facing but also support the effective deployment of these solutions.
+The initiative should help the EU and Member States take a proactive, longer-term strategic perspective to cybersecurity industrial policy going beyond research and development.
+This approach should help to come up with breakthrough solutions to the cybersecurity challenges which the private and public sectors are facing and support the effective deployment of these solutions.

 Network of National Coordination Centres

 Each Member State will nominate one National Coordination Centre.
 They will function as contact points at the national level for the Competence Community and the Competence Centre.
-They are the "gatekeeper" for the Community in their country support to carry out actions under this Regulation, and they can pass on financial support to national/local ecosystems.
+They are the ’gatekeepers’for the cybersecurity community in their country.
+They support to carry out actions under this Regulation, and they can pass on financial support to national and local ecosystems.